 - Both teacher and student need to have copies of the music.
 Yet again I also find this more of a PRO (see above), but it requires a bit more emailing back and forth in preparation for a lesson.

 - We can’t play duets.
-This is the biggest drawback to online lessons, but it’s forced me to record the duet parts in a number of situations which the students can then practice along with at home.
-Having these videos to practice along is indispensable for learning.
+This is the biggest drawback to online lessons, but is forces me to video record all the duet parts which the students can then practice along with at home.
+As nice as playing together in real time can be, these videos can be indispensable for learning.

-- Sometimes someone’s computer or device is being glichy, or the internet connection is problematic, but especially with an ethernet, cabled connection, a decently new device, and updated software, most of the time we hardly notice we’re online.
+- Sometimes someone’s computer or device is being glichy, or the internet connection is problematic, but especially with an ethernet, cabled connection, a relatively new device, and updated software, it can get to the point where we're so engaged we forget we’re online.
 As with in-person students who may have a car break down or get stuck in traffic, we do our best, but can’t expect things to be perfect all the time.

 While I occasionally still run into people who ask if it’s really possible to teach someone to play violin, viola, fiddle, or cello via Skype, FaceTime, or Zoom (I would have given up this mode of teaching immediately if I didn’t achieve the quality of results I do in-person), compared to ten years ago, many people have now had experience with online education.
 I’ve met people learning a range of instruments online, various languages, who attend university classes, who further their careers with new technical skills and certificates, as well as those who explore hobbies like knitting and handwork, or even ethic styles of cooking!
 I see many private music teachers offering an online option now and have coached a few dozen teachers over the years in creating their own online studios.
 Rather than being something strange, or at best, "unique," online teaching has become mainstream.
 The Berkelee School of Music in Boston, MA, and other universities offer entire degree programs online now.
 While cost is unfortunately still a barrier to many types of education, we have solved many of the education problems of the past, such as location and access to good teachers.